public-key-cryptography/public-key-editor/README.md

 	as public key ciphers.
 The class will eventually have tens of public key ciphers or puzzles copied from matrix and linear algebra books.
-It is unlikely that these ciphers could be broken unless the Diffie-Hellman problem can be solved or the public key agreement can be computed without breaking the public key, inverting the function, or solving the underlying math problem.
+It is unlikely that these ciphers could be broken unless the Diffie-Hellman problem can be solved or the public key agreement can be computed without breaking the static public key, inverting the function, or solving the underlying math problem.

 	The public key class uses a composite key that includes several ciphers because there is no proof that any one-way function is non-invertible or that the implementation is correct and because the